Litvik21/auto-service/README.md

 This app look like a simple visualisation of AutoService.
 Where you can add car to service, add some jobs and products for fixing a car.
 Also, after all work master get salary and client gets total price with sale.
+NOTE: if owner of a car has only one task for mechanic, and it is diagnostic - owner will pay 500 s.o.
+But if the owner agrees to repair the car, diagnostic is free.

 ## 📋 Project structure
 **The project has an 3-Tier Architecture**